LukeShortCloud/rootpages/markdown/openstack.md

 # Command Line Interface Utilities

-The OpenStack CLI resources used to be handled by separate commands.
+The OpenStack command line interface (CLI) resources used to be handled by separate commands.
 These have all been modified and are managed by the universal "openstack" command.
 The various options and arguments are explained in Root Pages' OpenStack section [Linux Commands excel sheet](https://raw.githubusercontent.com/ekultails/rootpages/master/linux_commands.xlsx).

 For the CLI utilities to work, the environment variables need to be set for the project and user.
 This way the commands can automatically authenticate.